ORNL/cpp-proposals-pub/D1673/blas_interface.md

 algebra have been available.
-Many different subject areas depend on linear algebra, including machine learning, data mining, web search, statistics, computer graphics, medical imaging, geolocation and mapping, engineering and physics-based simulations.
+Many different subject areas depend on linear algebra, including machine learning, data mining, web search, statistics, computer graphics, medical imaging, geolocation and mapping, engineering, and physics-based simulations.

 ["Directions for ISO C++" (P0939R0)](wg21.link/p0939r0) offers the following in support of adding linear algebra to the C++ Standard